abuMomin/LeetCode_CP/readme.md

     - ChatGPT
 2. Understand, and learn the correct coding approach.
 3. Learn necessary DSA (if required)
-4. Replicate in the correct way
+4. Replicate it considering the corner cases.
 5. Build, and RUN it.

 ### 5. Congrats, if you able to solve it by your own, BUT..